retroaalto/atOS/README.md

 ## Running atOS

 Run the provided ISO image in a virtual machine environment.
-QEMU is recommended for simplicity, though other VMs may work.
+QEMU is recommended, though other VMs may work.

 ### System Requirements